stpnvkirill/dash-express/README.md

 # Fast analytical web application with DashExpress

-Build your next dashboard even faster with premade responsive UI and automatic callback-function
+Build your next dashboard even faster with premade responsive UI and automatic callback-function.
 DashExpress is a wrapper over the Plotly Dash web framework, which allows you to simplify and speed up the creation of multi-page analytical applications based on data from pd.DataFrame.

 The key features are: